MohammadWaris1/upgrad-assignment-/README.md

 # upgrad-assignment-
-# Python program to display all the prime numbers within an interval using for loop and range function
+Python program to display all the prime numbers using for loop and range function

-#to find prime no :-
+to find prime no :-
-#given no are 1 and 200
+given no are 1 and 200
 a =1
 b =200